 Many people dream of retiring to the country, moving into a new home, and living a peaceful, agrarian life.
 Tim McGraw even wrote a song about it.
 If like McGraw, you want to live where the green grass grows, but aren't sure how you'll afford it, it might be time to consider a pole barn home.
+They are a cost-effective building project that can give you all of the durability and functionality you need in your new home design.

 What is a pole barn home?